openforcefield/openforcefield.org/openforcefield/content/consortium/_index.md

 **Stay tuned for the official launch on Oct 1, 2018.**

-## Interested in joining the Consortium?
+## Interested in joining the Consortium as an Industry Partner?

 [Email us](mailto:john.chodera@choderalab.org) to find out how.